stytchauth/stytch-b2b-sdk-example/README.md

    <img width="400" alt="Redirect URLs" src="https://user-images.githubusercontent.com/100632220/220420098-84c78ca3-4e71-46b5-90f1-25afbb571ce2.png">

-3. Navigate to [Frontend SDKs](https://stytch.com/dashboard/sdk-configuration) to enable the Frontend SDK and add `http://localhost:3000` as an authorized domain & `http://localhost:3000/{{slug}}/login` as the Organization URL template. giYou will also need to toggle:
+3. Navigate to [Frontend SDKs](https://stytch.com/dashboard/sdk-configuration) to enable the Frontend SDK and add `http://localhost:3000` as an authorized domain & `http://localhost:3000/{{slug}}/login` as the Organization URL template.
+You will also need to toggle:

    1. The 'Create Organizations' setting under 'Enabled methods'.
 This will enable end users to create new organizations when signing up for the application.
    2. The 'Member actions & permissions' setting under 'Enabled methods'.
 This will allow the SDK to take various actions on behalf of the logged-in Member as long as they are permitted under the project's RBAC policy.